[Feature] Fringe EU guests demonstrate decline of 'Putin's Davos'

 Not a single representative from an EU company spoke at any of the SPIEF 2023 panels.

-That meant the entire European business sector was supposedly represented by Tadzio Schilling, the Swiss CEO of the Association of European Businesses (AEB).
+That meant the entire European business sector was nominally represented by Tadzio Schilling, the Swiss CEO of the Association of European Businesses (AEB).

 AEB was registered in Russia in 1995, but there were no major European companies in its list of founders or partners as of 2023.